hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 # Pantheon Command Line

 !!! important "Breaking Changes in v0.9"
-    In v0.9 the command line changed to improve usability.
-These are breaking changes; that is, in many cases the v0.8 command line options will no longer work.
-This reference and the rest of the documentation will be updated to reflect these changes.
-Any further information required about the changes are included in the v0.9 release notes.
+    In v0.9, the command line changed to improve usability.
+These are breaking changes; that is, in many cases the v0.8 command line options no longer work.
+    This reference and the rest of the documentation has been updated to reflect these changes.
+The [release notes](https://github.com/PegaSysEng/pantheon/blob/master/CHANGELOG.md) include a mapping of the previous command line options to the new options.

 This reference describes the syntax of the Pantheon Command Line Interface (CLI) options and subcommands.